 If you are planning on using copyrighted material from other websites, please make sure you have obtained the relevant permissions.

 This sounds a lot easier than it is.
 Finding new ways to say that you love each other can be pretty difficult, but is well worth the effort.
 You may want to start with a text and cross out all the parts you don't like or reword the parts you do like.
-As you write, remember that originality is not necessarily the goal - a heartfelt and sincere statement will be more meaningful in the long run.
+As you write, remember that originality is not necessarily the goal - a heartfelt and sincere statement will be meaningful.

 Some elements to consider including:

 a statement of friendship and commitment